johncoleman83/bootcampschool-low_level_programming/0x12-more_singly_linked_lists/README.md

 ## Primary Concepts Learned

+  * More linked lists!
   * When and why using linked lists vs arrays
-  * How to build and use linked lists
+  * How to build and use linked lists using structs

 ### C Functions used